alexa/avs-device-sdk/README.md

 ### What is the AVS Device SDK

 The Alexa Voice Service (AVS) Device SDK provides you with a set of C ++ libraries to build an Alexa Built-in product, meaning your device has direct access to cloud-based Alexa capabilities to receive voice responses instantly.
-Your device can be almost anything – a smartwatch, a speaker, headphones – the choice is yours.
+You can create a wide range of devices — a smartwatch, speaker, headphones, smart TV, set-top boxes, soundbar, AV receiver, home theater hub, or a gaming console — the choice is yours.

 [Learn more »](https://developer.amazon.com/docs/alexa/avs-device-sdk/overview.html)